planetarium/agent8-templates/basic-3d-minecraft/PROJECT.md

 4. **Texture Atlas System**: Multiple block types are supported through a texture atlas implementation, allowing for diverse environments with minimal performance impact.

 5. **First-Person Control**: The `FirstPersonViewController` component from vibe-starter-3d provides smooth first-person movement and camera control, allowing players to navigate and interact with the voxel world.
+The `FollowLight` component works alongside the controller to provide consistent lighting.

 6. **State Management**: Zustand stores like `cubeStore` maintain the state of the voxel world, tracking block positions, types, and handling block operations in a performant way.
+Additionally, `playerStore` manages physics body references.

+7. **Asset Management**: `PreloadScene` component ensures all 3D models, textures, and other assets are preloaded before gameplay begins, providing a smooth user experience with a visual loading indicator.